cronvel/rest-query/doc/token.md

 =============

 User: {
-	ApiKey: if defined, it can replaces a token
+	isApiKey: if true, the 'login' field is an API key and it can replaces a token
 	login:
 	passwordHash:
 	token: {